GitbookIO/plugin-algolia/README.md

 # My Page

-This page is not indexed in Lunr.
+This page is not indexed in by Algolia.
 ```

 ### Fine tuning the Algolia search rankings